ho323/ho323/README.md

 **Mar 2025 – Aug 2025**

 - Researched **Vision-Language Models (VLMs)** for automated objective information extraction
-- Built a **multimodal perception pipeline** for **digital twin–based robotic environments**
+- Built a **multimodal perception pipeline** for digital twin–based robotic environments
 - Integrated **detection, segmentation, and OCR** modules into a deployable inference workflow
-- Contributed to practical AI system design for **robot perception and intelligent automation**
+- Worked on AI systems for **robot perception and intelligent automation**

----

-## 📌 Featured Work

-### Digital Twin-based Robotic Perception
-- Built an AI pipeline for extracting object-related information in robotic environments
-- Combined **detection, segmentation, OCR, and multimodal understanding**
-- Focused on creating a deployable perception workflow for real-world automation

-### Autonomous Firefighting Robot
-- Developed **CCTV-based fire detection AI**
-- Integrated perception results with a **ROS-based autonomous robot**
-- Designed the system for practical fire-response scenarios

-### Competition & Research-driven AI Development
-- Participated in multiple AI competitions and research projects
-- Worked on problems spanning **deepfake detection, traffic risk prediction, weather data, and multimodal AI**
-- Built experience in **problem formulation, experimentation, and practical system implementation**

 ---